Nursing instructor talking with two students in the hall

 Progression in Good Standing

-After admission to the graduate nursing program, students must take all courses toward the MSN degree at Baker University.
+After admission to a post-licensure nursing program, students must take all courses toward their designated degree at Baker University.

 A cumulative GPA of 3.0 is required for both good academic standing and degree conferral.
 The student must complete each course and the requirements for the course in the graduate curriculum.
 Grades are subject to review by the Graduate Nursing Education Committee.
 If the academic average falls below 3.0, the student will be placed on probation.